status-im/nim-testutils/README.md

 args="arg1 arg2 arg3"
 ```

-Each new `args` specification instantiates a new test execution with the most
+Each new `args` specification instantiates a new test execution with the most-recently-specified outputs.
-recently-specified outputs.

 ```
-output="6"
+stdout="6"
 args="2 * 3"
 args="3 * 2"

-output="7"
+stdout="7"
 args="3 + 4"
 ```